 I don't know any of my mom's family, not really.
 We went out to visit a couple of times, but I was really young and don't remember anybody very well.
 I know some of their names but I can only match a few of them with faces.
 My mom stays in touch with some of them and when she told them I'd be serving my mission out there, they thought that was pretty awesome and asked if I could maybe visit them sometimes.
 All I could think of was.
 "They don't even know me and they're wanting me to come visit them?
 They're so nice!"

 Another thing: if you've been following this blog, you'll know that my Stake President encourages all future missionaries to attend the temple 30 times from the time they get their temple recommend to the time they leave.
 At first I went because I had nothing else to do - not being in school and not having a job opens up a lot of time.
 I also knew that going to the temple would help me prepare for my mission.
 I've said before in one of my posts, temples are all about families.
-I've been able to take a lot of family names on my mom's side to the temple and do their work for them.

 A couple weeks ago I realized that the thing I've been going back to more than anything else, is the temple.
 I've been feeling like it's the thing that has helped me most to prepare.
 I'm reading the Book of Mormon again and studying out of Preach My Gospel but the temple seems to have some sort of hold on me at the moment.